Saturday, October 13, 2012

 Snack Rack, Narita Airport.

-ng the peanuts on the front of the Kasugai Peanut & You bag on the left? =o)) And Chee-za!
+Do you see those little silver dried fishes among the peanuts on the front of the Kasugai Peanut & You bag on the left? =o)) And Chee-za!
 That seems to be a phonetic spelling to me.
 I love that they put the percentage of cheese on the front.

 Took this picture of the menu on the table for two reasons: the left, center bowl of udon with "edible wild plant" and the lower right item, which looks sort of like a Japanese version of corn dogs fashioned from sticky rice and bacon!